brightsg/Dubrovnik/Readme.md

 =============
 - [Mono Framework](http://www.mono-project.com/Downloads) MDK.
 Make sure to download the MDK framework source version as this supplies the necessary embedded mono headers in `/Library/Frameworks/Mono.framework/headers/mono-2.0`.
 A 64 bit build of Mono will be required in order to support the modern Obj-C runtime.

 - The code generator requires the Microsoft.VisualStudio.TextTemplating assembly.
 This ships as part of the optional MS VisualStudio SDK.
+The correct SDK must be installed for the version of Visual Studio being used.
+The version of the TextTemplating assembly may change with the SDK version so it may be necessary to adjust the TextTemplating assembly reference.
+For Visual Studio 2013 (Version 12) the required text templating assemblies can be found in C:\Program Files (x86)\Microsoft Visual Studio 12.0\VSSDK\VisualStudioIntegration\Common\Assemblies\v4.0.
+Note that references to Interface assemblies for previous TextTemplating versions will likely be required.

 Building It
 ===========